 If you are familiar with Python you will probably be used to the pip package installer.
 In this case it might be more easy for you to install the packages yourself using pip and a virtual environment.
 This will avoid conflicting with existing python installations.
-To install and create a virual environment do
+To install and create a virtual environment do git clone https://github.com/pyenv/pyenv.git ~/.pyenv and add the following to your .bashrc or .bash_profile

 '''

 cd lxmls-toolkit-student

 sudo pip install virtualenv

 virtualenv venv

 source venv/bin/activate

+pip install --editable .

 '''